 The large number of wells drilled in unconventional assets combined with the estimation of critical mechanical logs at all of the wells provides the unique opportunity to propagate the well information into a 3D reservoir model.
 Since many companies do not have seismic on their acreage or for cost reasons do not plan to license the existing seismic, these multiple logs derived at all the wells allow the construction of reliable 3D reservoir models.
-These 3D models (Fig. 2) can be estimated in a stratigraphic framework over a large area that encompasses all the wells drilled in the pad.
+These 3D models can be estimated in a stratigraphic framework over a large area that encompasses many wells (Fig. 2).
 In such cases, geostatistics can be used to estimate the distribution of gamma ray, porosity, Young's Modulus, Poisson's Ratio and shear modulus.
 However, the pore pressure, minimum stresses and natural fracture are more complex continuous properties that need to be estimated with neural networks (Jenkins et al. 2009) and other machine learning tools able to capture the complex geologic reasons that control their variability.